Group Picture

 Getting into detail with this, we come across anti-wear (AW) and extreme pressure (EP) additives.
 Both of the additives work by developing a durable film on the metal surface when there is a reaction.
 AW additives should be used when there are low loads and high speeds to reduce the rate of continuous wear.
 Commonly used AW additives in the lubricants are zinc dialkyldithiophosphates (ZDDP).
 But when the load is very heavy and is run at high temperature and lower speeds, EP additives must be used to prevent the damage of the engine.
 Commonly used ones are molybdenum disulfide.

-As vehicle emission regulations are getting more and more challenging, restrictions are likely to be placed on engine oil additives.
-Although modern engine oils are heavily reliant on ZDDP to provide anti-wear, anti-oxidation and anti-corrosion, they are a likely target for the emission control as they contain phosphorous, sulphur, and zinc.
 The impact of these elements are already studied by the emission control and they are not necessarily positive.
 This will most likely lead to innovations such as the reduction of ZDDP in engine oils to make sure the performance of the engine is not harmed and use of the friction modifier is still used through other alternative additives.